Safety and Wellness

 - Get plenty of sleep.
 If you can't sleep anymore, keep resting.
 Listen to music, watch a movie, or read a book or magazine.

 - If you're feeling achy, ask your parent for some medicine.
-But avoid aspirin because it can cause a rare but serious illness called Reye syndrome (say: RY SIN-drome).
+But don't take aspirin because it can cause a rare but serious illness called Reye syndrome (say: RY SIN-drome).

 - Wear layers.
 You might be cold one minute and hot the next, so if you wear plenty of layers you can pull your favorite sweatshirt on and off.